adambard/learnxinyminutes-docs/raku.html.markdown

 say so 'a b c' ~~ / a  b  c /; #=> `False`, space is not significant here! say so 'a b c' ~~ /:s a b c /; #=> `True`, we added the modifier `:s` here.

-## If we use only one space between strings in a regex, Perl 6 will warn us:
+## If we use only one space between strings in a regex, Raku will warn us:
 say so 'a b c' ~~ / a b c /;   #=> `False`, with warning about space say so 'a b c' ~~ / a  b  c /; #=> `False`